rymane/katacoda/python-project/step3.md

 </pre>

 ### Using GitHubs interface
-Change branch to "project-start" and click "add file" followed by "Create new file".
+Change branch to "project-start" and click "add file" followed by "Create new file" and name the file  ".travis.yml".

 ### Set up .travis.yml file
 Now, we add information about what language we are using for the project, and a script that makes Travis run the tests from the previous step with PyTests.